Who We Are

 Jo started InPractice in 2001 with Kate Hill and has been involved in developing training courses for healthcare professionals ever since.

-Jo is an experienced trainer, with a particular interest in Root Cause Analysis, human factors and investigating serious untoward incidents and complaints.
+Jo is an experienced trainer, with a particular interest in human factors and investigating patient safety incidents and complaints.
 She also provides independent investigation services to the NHS and private healthcare providers.

 Jo has co-authored a web based training programme on consent and has written numerous articles on healthcare Law for both the national and specialist press.